EmStat4R

 • Open data in Origin and Excel with one click of a button

-• Browse measurements on instrument’s internal storage
+• Load data from the instrument’s internal storage

 More information about PSTrace